idubrov/MinecraftMod/README.md

 ### Hammer
 Use the [hammer](docs/hammer.md) to mine sulfur ore without needing to smelt the sulfur shards into powder, as you get the powder instantly.
 Who knew the solution to burning less coal was Stone Age technology?

-### Battery, Electric Tools, and Power Armor
+### Battery, Electric Tools, Power Armor, Electric Boat, and Charging Station
 [Batteries](docs/electric_stuff.md) make a terrible fuel (What have your parents told you about burning batteries?), smell _interesting_, but are needed for all electrical items.
 [Electric Tools](docs/electric_stuff.md) are faster than normal tools _and_ mine a bigger area.
-Have you ever felt that your netherite armor doesn't protect you enough?
-Have you ever wanted to have a neverending regen effect?
-If so, get your [Power Armor](docs/electric_stuff.md) today!
+Also, the Charging Station allows you to use them infinitely!
+[Power Armor](docs/electric_stuff.md) you special effects that can save your life!
+And lastly, [Electric Boats](docs/electric_stuff.md) move faster than regular boats.

 ### Rice Crop and Banana Bush
 Sushi!
 Rice pudding!
 Mats!
 All of these can be made with the  [rice plant](docs/plants.md)!
 A major food source, kind of annoying to grow, rice is essential for any self-respecting foodie.
 The [banana bush](docs/plants.md) is another food source.
 It spawns way too often, but who cares when you get bananas!?
 Also: milkshakes.

 ### New Food Recipes
 [Fruit salads](docs/food.md), [smoothies](docs/food.md), [sushi](docs/food.md), and more!
 What else could you ask for?
 (Not accepting answers to question.)

 ### Electrified Effect Potion
 Have you ever wanted to become a living tesla rod?
 Have you ever been surrounded by countless mobs?
 If so, the [electrified effect](docs/electrified_effect.md) is here to help!
-This effect damages you and everybody around you, but if you wear electric armor it will absorb the electricity that damages you.
+This effect damages you and everybody around you, but if you wear electric armor it will absorb the electricity that charges you.

 ### Teleportation Device
 [Teleportation Stones and Devices](docs/teleportation.md) are new additions that